Conversation Heart Candy Inspired Tablescape

 And speaking of sweet obsessions, I am obsessed with these conversation candy hearts.
-So much so, that they inspired me to decorate a Valentine’s Day table with conversation heart candy centerpieces, plates and candy buckets.
+So much so, that they inspired me to decorate a Valentine’s Day table with conversation heart candy centerpieces, plates and DIY candy gift baskets.

 To begin, I used checkered pink fabric and a lighter pink tablecloth as a base.
 Then, I placed a few sheets of printed scrapbook paper in shades of red down the center of the table.
 Scrapbook paper is an easy and expensive way to add color and pattern to your theme!
 You can place it down the center of the table, under place settings, fold for place cards or use it to make banners, signs and other crafts.

-I buy my dishes and serving pieces in neutral colors like these white plates that work with almost everything.
-Then, I can add fun and inexpensive holiday plates and napkins like these that pay tribute to the candy heart.
+My dishes and serving pieces are neutral colors like these versatile white plates and galvanized chargers.
+Then, I add fun holiday plates and napkins like these that pay tribute to the conversation heart candy theme.

-Another delicious take home gift for guests is candy baskets.
-You can use any mini buckets, crates, or jars to make these.
-Cut floral foam to fit in the container and cover with crinkled paper confetti.
+Another thoughtful, yet fun party favor for guests is candy gift baskets.
+To begin, use any kind of mini buckets, crates, or jars.
+Then, cut floral foam to fit in the container and cover with crinkled paper confetti.
 You can hot glue the foam in place, if needed.